 - ¼ cup hot water approximately

-Add the hot water, 1 tablespoon at a time, until a pliable (not sticky) dough is achieved.
+- Add the hot water, 1 tablespoon at a time, until a pliable (not sticky), stiff dough is achieved.
 If the dough becomes sticky, mix in a small amount of additional flour.

-Place the silicone mold on a baking sheet and bake in the preheated oven for 12-15 minutes, then lower the oven temperature to 250° F and bake for an additional 20 minutes or until very firm.
+- Place the silicone mold on a baking sheet and bake in the preheated oven for 12-15 minutes, then lower the oven temperature to 250° F and bake for an additional 20 minutes or until very firm and golden brown.
 The dryer and firmer the cookie, the longer its shelf life will be.

-Remove from the oven.
-Remove the mold from the baking sheet and allow to cool before unmolding.
+- Remove from the oven.
+Remove the mold from the baking sheet and allow to cool on a wire rack before unmolding.

-Store in an airtight container at room temperature.
+- Store homemade treats in an airtight container at room temperature.
 If baked until crunchy, Paw Print Peanut Butter Dog Cookies will stay fresh for at least one week.
+If baked a little softer, store in the refrigerator to prevent molding.